algolia/docsearch/docs/src/behavior.md

 - `event`, the actual event triggering the selection.

 - `suggestion`, the object representing the current selection.
-Contains a `.url` key representing the destination.
+It contains a `.url` key representing the destination.

-- `datasetNumber`, this should always equal `1` as DocSearch is searching into one dataset at a time.
+- `datasetNumber`, this should always be equal `1` as DocSearch is searching into one dataset at a time.
 You can ignore this attribute.

 - `context`, additional information about the selection.
 Contains a `.selectionMethod` key that can be either `click`, `enterKey`, `tabKey` or